HaraldJoerg/cperl-mode/README.md

   ```(add-to-list 'load-path "/your/directory/here")```

-Alternatively, you could use the "current" version from the Emacs
+Even better: you can use the "current" version from the Emacs
 source tree. [cperl-mode.el from the master
 branch](https://git.savannah.gnu.org/cgit/emacs.git/plain/lisp/progmodes/cperl-mode.el)
-works with Emacs 26.1 or newer.
+works with Emacs 27.1 or newer.
 This version (occasionally mirrored
 to the upstream branch in this repository) does not contain the
 experimental support for language extensions, but even more bug fixes.